 "Show yourself!" the man shouted.

 She smiled as she looked in the direction that the arrow had come from.
-She half expected to see her sister standing with their brothers, but was surprised to see a young man.
-The man sat relaxed on his horse and held his bow and arrow ready to shoot again.
+She half expected to see her sister standing with their brothers, but was surprised to see a man.
+He sat on his horse, arrow nocked and ready to be released.
+He wasn't a Woad.
+She recognized him, but her brain refused to give her an answer.

-"The lady told you to get off her," he said in a deadly voice.
+"Let the lady be," he said in a deadly voice.

 "You were in need of my help," he replied as he looked around.
 "Your horse?"